DeMeerleerGilles/DeMeerleerGilles/README.md

 - 👋 Hi there!
 I’m Gilles De Meerleer (@DeMeerleerGilles)
 - 👀 I’m a student of Applied IT at HOGENT, currently specializing in the field of operations, with a strong interest in networking, cybersecurity, and Linux.
-- 📫 You can reach me via email at gilles.demeerleer@proton.me
+- 📫 You can reach me via email at gilles.demeerleer@proton.me or through my academic email, gilles.demeerleer@student.hogent.be

 <!---
 DeMeerleerGilles/DeMeerleerGilles is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.